chantaltan/DH110-CHANTALTAN/README.md

 # DH110-CHANTALTAN
-## Tentative Title: Making Music Learning Accessible
+## Making Music Learning Accessible
 ## Chantal Tan
 #### About the project
 Learning how to play a new instrument at an older age can be daunting and challenging.
 From learning how to sight-read, finding music sheets that are appropriate to play, and practicing alone, there are some key aspects a music learning platform must provide to create a smooth, accessible learning experience.
 I hope to explore how the process of browsing songs and practicing with music sheets online can be made more seamless for the target audience of middle-aged men.